 Learning Outcomes

-Health service management courses explore the responsibilities for health managers in Australia.
-You'll graduate with improved awareness of health service issues and be armed with management strategies.
+The management programs explore the responsibilities for health managers in Australia.
+You'll graduate with improved awareness of service issues and be armed with administration and leadership strategies.
 In a good course, expect to achieve these kinds of learning outcomes.

 Healthcare knowledge